So, yes, relief might be closer than you think. You can find some really great OTC medications to treat common conditions, including:

 Certain factors can throw off melatonin production, including jet lag, shift work, and everyday habits, like staring at your phone before bed.
 (The blue light from electronic devices can suppress melatonin.)

-Taking a melatonin supplement, like Sleep Aid, at bedtime can (1) make you feel sleepy or drowsy and (2) help shift your circadian rhythm, making it easier to fall asleep at the right time in the days to come.
+Taking a melatonin supplement at bedtime can (1) make you feel sleepy or drowsy and (2) help shift your circadian rhythm, making it easier to fall asleep at the right time in the days to come.
 Soon, you’ll be fully readjusted and back on your normal schedule.

 8. When You’re in Pain and Just Can’t Sleep